Is There a Difference Between Vanity and Subsidy Publishing?

 Tate Publishing & Enterprises, a self-styled Christian publisher based in Oklahoma, charged four-figure fees–but you’d never have known that from its website, in which it presented itself as a “mainline” publisher with thousands of happy authors.
 Reports of problems–including non-payment of royalties, non-payment of staff, book orders not filled, and marketing services not delivered–began to mount in 2015, around the same time that Tate outsourced a large part of its work to the Philippines.
 By January 2017, when Tate finally closed its doors, hundreds of author complaints had been posted online and sent to the Oklahoma Attorney General; and two multi-million dollar default judgments had been entered against Tate by creditors who, like authors, went unpaid.
 Shortly afterward, Tate’s founder and CEO were charged by the Oklahoma AG with multiple felony counts of embezzlement and fraud.

-As writers become more aware of the pitfalls of vanity publishing, many less-than-honest pay-to-play operations are trying dodge the vanity label by stripping mention of their fees from their websites, or shifting their charges to areas other than printing and binding.
+As writers become more aware of the pitfalls of vanity publishing, many less-than-honest pay-to-play operations are trying dodge the vanity label by stripping mention of their fees from their websites, shifting their charges to areas other than printing and binding, or calling themselves “independent” or “hybrid” publishers.

 If asked, such publishers vehemently deny that they are vanity publishers.
 After all, they don’t accept everyone who submits!
-Or they aren’t asking authors to pay for printing–just to finance their own editing, or to pre-sell or pre-purchase a certain number of books!
+They aren’t asking authors to pay for printing, just to buy hundreds of their own books–and wouldn’t they want to do that anyway?
+They’re contributing the lion’s share of production costs!
+(This last is usually a lie.)

-But whether you’re shelling out cash for book production, finished books, or adjunct services, the bottom line is the same: you are laying out cash as a condition of publication.
-A publisher that turns its authors into customers has little incentive to get books into the hands of readers, and is not likely to invest resources in editing, marketing, and distribution.
+But whether you’re handing over money for book production or for the purchase of finished books, the bottom line is the same: you must lay out cash as a condition of publication.
+A publisher that realizes a profit from its authors before the book is even published has seriously reduced incentive to cut into that profit by investing in quality editing, marketing, and distribution.
+As for book sales, they’re gravy.

-Here are some of the ways in which vanity publishers attempt to hide or sanitize their fees (for the names and M.O’s of some particularly stealthy vanity publishers, see this post from Writer Beware’s blog):
+Here are some of the ways in which vanity publishers attempt to hide or sanitize their true nature:

 – A fee for some aspect of the publication process other than book production.
 Some publishers ask you to chip in for editing, or for cover art, or for publicity (real publishers provide these things as part of the publication process, at their expense).
 Services may cost thousands of dollars, and are often minimal and not of professional quality.